 You have no items in your shopping cart.

 Erecting a net is fairly straight forward and the only requirement is that the horizontal live wires do not touch the ground or come into contact with vegetation.
 The bottom wire is not live so may come into contact with the ground.
-Many Electric Poultry netting problems may be solved by simple observation and attention to detail.
+The second bottom wire IS live so must be kept off the ground.
+Many Electric netting problems may be solved by simple observation and attention to detail.

-Carry roll(s) of net to proposed fence line.
+Carry the roll(s) of net to proposed fence line.
 Prepare line by flattening or mowing all vegetation over 4 inches tall.
-Many users find placing a length of builders damp course below the fence helps with grass growth and reduces fence maintenance considerably.
+Any user will find placing a length of builders damp course below the fence helps with grass growth and reduces fence maintenance considerably.

 Grip all remaining posts as a group and lift them up in front of you.
 Then walk backwards along the intended fence line, “feeding out” each post as it’s pulled from your hands, thereby unfolding the netting.
 To reduce the risk of tangling the netting, try to drop or toss each post in sequence, helping to free it from the other posts you are still holding.
 Unfold entire roll of netting along the fence line.